 The Secretariat was established under Article 30.6 of the USMCA to administer the agreement's dispute settlement mechanisms.
 Visit the Secretariat's website to access the following content:

 The full text of the revised USMCA, along with supporting and explanatory documentation, also is available from the following governmental websites:

 Chapter 20 of NAFTA governs state-to-state disputes.
 Chapter 19 governs appeals of panel decisions in state-to-state disputes involving anti-dumping measures or countervailing duties.
 Chapter 11 governs investor-state disputes.

 All are updated regularly.

 Under the revised USMCA agreement, the Chapter 20 and Chapter 19 provisions governing state-to-state disputes were retained.
 The Chapter 11 provisions governing investor-state dispute settlement (ISDS) also were retained in a re-numbered Chapter 14.
 However, Canada negotiated an opt-out from the ISDS provisions.
-Assuming that the revised agreement is ratified by all parties, Canada will have a full exemption from the ISDS provisions within three years after the original NAFTA agreement has been superseded.
+Canada will have a full exemption from the ISDS provisions beginning on July 1, 2023, three years after the USMCA entered into force and the original NAFTA agreement was superseded.